ChrisUser/GPT-recommender/README.md

 ---

-Built with Open AI API GPT-3 and newest GPT-3.5.
+Works with Open AI API GPT-3 and GPT-3.5.